durge5h/hardInfo/README.md

 hardInfo is a an free automated tool  written by a newbie :)

-to explore yor system's hardware information
+to explore your system's hardware information

 it's easy to use and has neat user interface